Updated Aug. 2022

 Top Shredding Business Counterespionage Tip:

-Although most snooping involves other methods listed in this briefing, electronic surveillance is the most devastating spy trick there is.
+Although most snooping involves other methods listed in this briefing, eavesdropping attacks through electronic surveillance are the most devastating spy trick there is.
 Very private – and irrefutable secrets – are the target of electronic surveillance attacks.

-Common mistake… Saying, “Oh, I’m just being paranoid,” when you suspect electronic surveillance.
+Common mistake… Saying, “Oh, I’m just being paranoid,” when you suspect an eavesdropping attack using electronic surveillance.
 Think… You wouldn’t be suspicious if everything were fine.
 Something is wrong.

 Course of Action…